 Now that you know all about what TripAdvisor is and how it works, and have read our review of TripAdvisor to determine how useful it will be for you, you probably want to sign up for a free TripAdvisor account!
 In this article, we’ll explain exactly how to do that with step-by-step instructions.

 You should note that anyone can use some components of TripAdvisor for free without actually signing up and creating an account.
-However, by signing up for TripAdvisor, you gain access to the following added features:
+However, by signing up, you gain access to the following added features:

-You are now signed up for TripAdvisor, and have created a TripAdvisor account.
+You are now signed up for TripAdvisor, and have created an account.
 If you had trouble following that short list of steps, check out our detailed set of instructions (with pictures) below:

 Choose whichever web browser you most like to use!

-At the top of TripAdvisor’s home page, there is a menu from which you can select a few options.
-Click Join near the top-right of the page to start creating a TripAdvisor account.
+At the top of its home page, there is a menu from which you can select a few options.
+Click Join near the top-right of the page to start creating an account.

 TripAdvisor gives you the option of signing up with your email address, your Facebook account, or your Google account.
 Click on any one of the highlighted boxes to choose an option.
 In the future, you will sign in this way, so be sure to choose whichever option will be the most convenient to you.